RockefellerArchiveCenter/as_export/README.md

 # Automated exports for ArchivesSpace
-These scripts export updated data from ArchivesSpace and version all data in git.
+These scripts export updated data from ArchivesSpace and version all data using git.

 ## Dependencies